LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-draw-shape points type &key clipping-p surface color => result
+draw-shape vertices &key clipping surface color style => result

 Parameters